-Students will be expected to arrive in Social Studies class with the essentials [action of the continuous of the contin
+Students will be expected to arrive in Social Studies class with the essentials [action of the standard of th

 Resources:

 The following resources are connected with and may be used to enhance our curriculum standards.
 Additional resources (not listed below) may also be used.
 In the event of this occurrence, all resources used will be in compliance with Instructional Materials Policy & Procedure I-211.